WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <a id="Educators"></a>
 ## Scholars and Educators
-Gain an understanding of AAPB’s open-access digital collection and the features that make it easy to incorporate items from the collection into lectures, assignments, and curriculum.

 ### AAPB as a Digital Library for Teaching Media Literacy (2019)
 <iframe src="https://player.vimeo.com/video/375722996" width="595" height="325" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>